What are the Sacraments?

 By Luke Lancaster

 God does not only communicate with us invisibly.
 He made us with five senses, which we use to take in information.
 So, God makes sure to speak to us through physical, material things.
 Think of a sign alerting you of falling rocks.
 If there was no sign, then many people would be unaware of the falling rocks.
 God created the world "good" in Genesis, and God chooses to work through it.
-For it would be a subtle Gnosticism to suggest that God only worked invisibly, rather than through matter.
+God does not only work invisibly, rather He works through what human beings can understand, as seen throughout Scripture.

-It is a common theme throughout Scripture that God has interacted with humanity through physical things.
+God has always interacted with humanity through physical things.
 For instance, God commanded the Israelites to get circumcised as a seal of the Covenant in Genesis 17.
 If you did not get circumcised, you'd be cut off from the community!
 God did not say to only have a spiritual, invisible faith in God.
-Rather, that faith had to be accompanied by circumcision, which was God's channel or plumbing for His Grace.
-God takes this very seriously, as seen when Moses was almost killed by God in Exodus 4:24-26 since he had not circumcised his son!
+Rather, that faith had to be accompanied by circumcision, which was God's channel or pipe for His Grace.
+God takes this very seriously, as seen when Moses was almost killed by God in Exodus 4:24-26 because he had not circumcised his son!
 Divine grace was tied to a physical, sacred rite.

 God commanded the Israelites to smear the blood of a lamb on their doorposts in Exodus 12 so that they would be spared death.
 Why didn't God just pass over those who had faith?
 Why did He require the physical sign of blood?
-It's because God wanted to work through the earth, through material things that we would understand.
+It is because God wanted to work through the earth, through material things that humans would understand.

 In Exodus 14:21, God worked through Moses's hands and staff to part the Red Sea.
-Couldn't this have been done by an invisible act of faith?
-Of course!
-Yet, God knew we were physical beings that understood physical things.
+This could have been done by an invisible act of faith.
+Yet God knew that physical beings understand things through physical things.

-Moses killed a bull and sprinkled its blood on the people, calling it the "blood of the Covenant on the people.
+Moses killed a bull and sprinkled its blood on the people, calling it the "blood of the Covenant" (Exodus 24:8).
 Why?
 So that there would be a physical indication that a Covenant had been ratified!

-In Exodus 30:30, Aaron and his sons were consecrated to the priesthood with was oil (Exodus 30:30).
+One of the things Aaron and his sons were consecrated to the priesthood with was oil (Exodus 30:30).
 They needed a special religious rite that signified the invisible reality.
 The oil differentiated them from everybody else.
 They were priests.

-In Numbers 5:11-31, those who were suspected of adultery.
+In Numbers 5:11-31, there were people suspected of adultery.
 To find out if they truly did commit the sin or not, they had to drink the holy water of the Tabernacle mixed with dust.
 Instead of God revealing the truth of the matter invisibly, God worked visibly.
 He did not have to do this, but what's new?
 He likes to work through matter.

-The prophets and kings of Israel were filled with the Holy Spirit when they were physically annointed with oil.
+The prophets and kings of Israel were filled with the Holy Spirit when they were physically anointed with oil.
 Why with oil and not just invisibly?
-It was so we knew what was happening!
-How else would we know who was king (see 1 Sam.
+It was so that the people knew what was happening!
+How else would they know who was king (see 1 Sam.
 10:1)?
-How else would we know if somebody possessed God's Spirit (see 1 Sam.
+How else would they know if somebody possessed God's Spirit (see 1 Sam.
 16:13)?
-Yet again we see a physical sign for an inward Grace.
+Yet again a physical sign was used for an inward Grace.

 In 2 Kings 2:8, Elijah's mantle parts the water in half.
 God worked through a cloth!
 Elijah's follower named Elisha was even able to part the water in half with Elijah's mantle.

 Naaman the Syrian was healed by washing with water seven times in the Jordan River (2 Kings 5:14).
 Hmmm, God healed through water...
-Sounds like one of the Sacraments we have today, hmm?
+Sounds like one of the Sacraments used today, hmm?